 This rhetorical question is an accusation, with the implicit answer to the question being "yes."
-This question may be written as a statement.
+If your readers would misunderstand this question, you can express it as a statement.
 Alternate translation: "You must think that the consolations of God are too small for you, the words that are gentle toward you"